-Forward contracts, designated as hedges of net investments in foreign operations with a functional currency other than the functional currency of the Company, have maturities of less than 1 year as at December 31, 2020 (less than 2 years in 2019).
+Forward contracts, designated as hedges of net investments in foreign operations with a functional currency other than the functional currency of the Company, have maturities of less than 1 year to 3 years as at December 31, 2021 (less than 1 year in 2020).
 The effective portion of changes in fair value is recorded in Other comprehensive income, as is the foreign currency translation of the net investment in a foreign operation.
-For the years ended December 31, 2020 and 2019, the Company did not recognize any ineffectiveness.
+For the years ended December 31, 2021 and 2020, the Company did not recognize any ineffectiveness.